LaunchPadLab/lp-components/docs.md

 ## stripNamespace

-A utility function to remove the namespace from a string.
+A utility function to remove the leading namespace from a string.

-This function returns the root string after the final period if the string contains a namespace.
+This function returns the root string after the final period in a period-delineated string.

 This function returns the argument if the argument is undefined, not a string, or a string without a namespace.